 “Iyanla: Fix My Life” is a series that has life coach Iyanla Vanzant help those who are struggling, guiding them toward a new way of living and encouraging them to do the work necessary for real change.

-“Love & Marriage: Huntsville” centers around the lives of three high-powered African-American couples who come together to revitalize the thriving city of Huntsville, Alabama through their joint real estate venture – The Comeback Group.
+“Love & Marriage: Huntsville” follows the lives of three successful and powerful couples in the thriving city of Huntsville, Alabama.

 Chef Connie “Lovely” Jackson is a Chicago native who’s known for festive foods that are both tasty and gorgeous, using edible flowers, gold leaf and other touches of elegance on her signature dishes.